 Normally payday advance apps require their customers to connect their bank accounts, usually a checking account and not a savings account, to the application in order to monitor historical bank data across linked user bank accounts.
 This serves the purpose of creating a reliable estimation of the customer’s pay dates and average earnings.
 Anyone looking to take out a payday advance with one of these applications will need to have a bank account that has several months of user history typically a minimum of three months.
 These advance providers usually will not offer a payday advance unless there has been more than at least two paychecks from the customer’s current place of employment.
 The application process can be more difficult for potential customers who work in the gig economy or other forms of employment where it can be difficult for an algorithm to detect consistently timed payment dates.
 Potential customers should also be aware that payday advance app algorithms search for historic behavioral patterns when their pay date last arrived and you may be denied if they have figured out that you have a pattern of spending their paychecks immediately upon receiving them or have lots of debt payments in your transaction history.

 The charges a customer might encounter will vary depending on the payday advance app the customer chooses to apply with.
 Some payday advance providers like Earnin elect to charge no interest, and opt for customers to provide optional amounts in addition to their loan amount as a way to “pay it forward.”
+Apps like Earnin have their benefits but they are not as widely available to people as other payday loan apps might be.
 Other payday advance providers like Brigit or Dave charge a membership fee or add additional fees based on instant transfer of funds and other features and services.

 Tips, membership fees or other charges are not disclosed in the form of an APR with customary loan disclosures due to existing loopholes and gray areas of regulations.
 For example, the American Banker found that suggested tips on the Earnin app can equate to a 730% APR, higher than payday loans online and much higher than loan providers such as Possible with a 150-20% annual percentage rate (APR).
 That’s one reason Earnin has been subpoenaed by New York State Regulators according to a recent New York Post story.
 New York regulators have concerns that payday advance apps are skirting state lending laws by acting as a lender while not complying with regulations lenders are under.

 In contrast, payday loan apps, payday alternatives and payday lenders charge an interest rate or finance charge when disbursing the loan that could be within the $15 – $20 per $100 range.
-Loans with Possible have a similar fee but customers have multiple pay periods to repay, allowing for greater flexibility and for consumers to build credit history with the hope of improving your credit score.
+Loans with Possible have a similar and oftentimes cheaper fee system but our customers have multiple pay periods to repay, allowing for greater flexibility and for consumers to build credit history with the hope of improving your credit score.

 Even with the costs, there are many benefits of using a payday advance app.
-Please do your own research before selecting the right solution for you.
+Please do your own research before selecting the payday app or financial solution for you.

 Earnin allows its users to cash out up to $100 a day and up to $500 per paycheck period.
 There are no up-front interest charges.
 Instead, Earnin allows users to “tip” what they believe is fair as they repay their loan amount in what the app calls a “pay-it-forward” model.
 To use the app before payday, all you have to do is connect your bank account and add your employment info.
 After you set up your account, you’ll have to upload copies of your timesheets or enroll in Automatic Earnings to have Earnin track your hours automatically, using your phone’s GPS to determine when you’re at work, which can raise some concerns about geo-location privacy.
 That said, Earnin is relatively secure in that they use 256-bit encryption technology which ensures a strong internal safeguard for the privacy and security of users’ bank account information.